Image

 Detect and Validate Handwritten Text and Signatures

-View Text alongside images, and Optimized Image Loading in Visual NER
+View Text Alongside Images and Optimized Image Loading in Visual NER

 Annotate while referencing Orginal Documents

 This feature improves visibility for image-based documents by displaying both the image/PDF and its OCR-extracted text side by side.
-Users can now annotate more efficiently while maintaining a visual reference.
+Users can annotate more efficiently while maintaining a visual reference.
 While Generative AI Lab has offered annotation on top of Image and PDF formats for quite some time, there was a gap in annotating large amounts of data on top of the original document, as there was not enough space to adequately address more robust annotation projects.

-Image on the Left, OCR Text on the Right: By Selecting this project type, users can now view the image/PDF document on the left side of the interface and its corresponding OCR-extracted text on the right side.
+Image on the Left, OCR Text on the Right: By Selecting this project type, users can view the image/PDF document on the left side of the interface and its corresponding OCR-extracted text on the right side.

 Paginated Documents: All document pages are paginated, allowing users to navigate the document effortlessly.

-Image and PDF documents now support all text-based annotation features—including NER, assertion, relations, resolvers, and lookup code annotation—and allow OCR text annotation.
+Image and PDF documents support all text-based annotation features—including NER, assertion, relations, resolvers, and lookup code annotation—and allow OCR text annotation.

 Key Features